If you want to appeal

 Instead of going to an employment tribunal

-You might be able to use the Acas Arbitration Scheme for some flexible working cases, instead of going to an employment tribunal.
+You might be able to use Acas arbitration for some flexible working cases, instead of going to an employment tribunal.

 Reaching an agreement through mediation